FIFTEEN COMPETITION CATEGORIES TO CHOOSE FROM

 This category is defined as any original video project that has been edited on a computer with digital video editing software and exported into a digital video format.
 The completed project must be displayed for viewing on a computer.
 The focus of this category is on the editing process.
 Original video content used in this kind of project may come from the student or it may be obtained from other permissible sources.
 Camtasia Studio, iMovie, Pinnacle, Windows Movie Maker, etc.

-This category includes, websites created through MANUAL CODING.
+This year Website Design is divided into two sub-categories.
+Website Design-1 are Internet based websites such as Wix, Weebly, Google Slides, etc. Website Design-2 are websites created through MANUAL CODING.
 Students are to use HTML, or an applicable program (i.e. Dreamweaver) for this project.
 Hyperlink at least three separate pages.
 At least three external links to “outside” information required.